 Each time you plan your holiday, you need to work out a rough estimate for this above budget, and then make sure you can afford the monthly transfer.
 If you are looking for more details on ways to budget for a family holiday, then you can check out my helpful family holiday budgeting post.

-Having a separate bank account for my holiday money gives me peace of mind that I won’t be stressing at the last minute because I have been spending it on other things either through the month or through the year.
+Having a separate bank account for my holiday money gives me peace of mind that I won’t be stressing at the last minute about not having enough money.
+As if I do have to spend money on a large or sudden expense then it won’t have to come out of the holiday money as that is in a separate bank account.

 Do you have a separate bank account for your holiday savings?